Thunderdoming

 Backlog / Input: Reality Sucks; Let’s Fix It

-Sometimes the worst sounding ideas have some nuggets of awesome in them.
+Sometimes the worst ideas have some nuggets of awesome.

 Requirement Analysis: Beating Clarity out of Ambiguity

-Turn “i want better data” into something usable. e.g., “RSSI, CINR, GPS coordinates, on a 24 hour cycle”.
+Turn “i want better data” into something usable. e.g., “RSSI, CINR, GPS coordinates, on a 24 hour cycle, queryable on my phone.”

-This usually comes from understanding wtf is going on in the business, and one very uncomfortable pause where the request is calcified into reality when the target of your inquisition relinquishes what they actually meant to say in the first place.
+This usually comes from understanding the business, and one long pause where the request is calcified into reality when the target of your inquisition relinquishes what they actually meant to say in the first place.
 It’s an art.

-Slop the finished product onto a silver platter for your team.
+Get the finished thought onto a silver platter for your team.

 Refinement: The Thunderdome

-Anyway, if the task survives, it moves to Todo.
+Anyway, if the task has a path that makes sense, it moves to Todo.

 Execution: Just get it done, but don’t be stupid about it

-Once it’s in todo, it can be claimed (tho it prolly should have been claimed inherently in the thunderdome, but w/e, you do you)
+Once it’s in todo, it can be claimed (probably could have been claimed inherently in the thunderdome too)

 Engineers can and should push back or pivot mid-stream if the original plan turns out to be bad.
 That’s learning.
 It’s ok.
 Just make sure it gets communicated.

-yeah pretty much it’s just “do everything yourself and now you’ve got no exec visibility for 3x the work”.
+yeah pretty much it’s “do everything yourself and get no exec vis for 3x the work”.

 Nailed it.
 That’s the issue.
 Caring sucks.
 It’s hard.

-And if you can’t slop a deck together to show some killer impact, and the results aren’t screaming louder than some dumbass powerpoint, always be open to the idea that you aren’t as good as you thought.
+And if you can’t slop a deck together to show killer impact, and the results aren’t screaming louder than some vague deck, always be open to the idea that you aren’t as good as you thought.
+Use that to get better.